nikheshd/Dragons-vs-Terminators/Assignment2/README.md

 ## How to run
 Import the code to remix.
 Compile and deploy.
-All the functions work as they are stated above.
+All the functions work the same as they are stated above.

+### Inputs --- Outputs (in order):
+Address is Owner's
+getOwnerBalance()
+0: uint256: 100000

+getCompoundInterest(100, 50 ,2)
+0: uint256: 225

+change address to creditor
+reqLoan(100, 50 ,2)
+0: bool: true

+change address to Owner
+viewDues(creditor's address)
+0: uint256: 225

+settleDues(creditor's address)
+0: bool: true

+getOwnerBalance()
+0: uint256: 99775